Sunday, 21 December 2025

 Diagnosis

-• MRI: To detect damaged brain tissue.
+• MRI: Uses powerful magnets to detect exact areas of damaged brain tissue.

 Treatment